apitoolkit/apitoolkit-adonis/README.md

 ### Configuration

-To configure the sdk first
-create an `apitoolkit.ts` file in the `/conf` directory and export an object with the following properties
+To configure the sdk first create an `apitoolkit.ts` file in the `/conf` directory and export a `apitoolkitConfig` object with the following properties

 - *apiKey*: `required` This API key can be generated from your [APIToolkit acount](https://app.apitoolkit.io)
 - *redactHeaders*: `optional` This is an array of request and response headers that should be omited by APIToolkit